Send

 Adventists such as the Seventh Day Adventists.

-John Nelson Darby (1800-1882) as Anglo-American Bible teacher and his theory of the
+John Nelson Darby (1800-1882) as Anglo-American Bible teacher who developed a theory of the

 Called the father of modern sensationalism.
 Darby had ideas that led to ideas of